iandemed/iandemed.com/README.md

 [![Netlify Status](https://api.netlify.com/api/v1/badges/58cfb98c-0a5e-4105-aa18-4cac4b86931f/deploy-status)](https://app.netlify.com/sites/iandemed/deploys)

-[iandemed.dev](https://www.iandemed.dev/) is my personal portfolio website that I create using HTML, vanilla JavaScript, and Bulma.
+[iandemed.dev](https://www.iandemed.dev/) is my personal portfolio website that I create using ReactJS.
 Currently, users are able to view a brief overview of some of my technical skills, a selection of projects from my GitHub account, and download my resume.

 ### Technology Used